Market Overview

 Multi-Channel delivery of customer communications has radically and irreversibly changed the Service Provider landscape, as the struggle for market dominance and, ultimately, survival depends on establishing a beachhead in this new growth market.
 Evolving delivery platforms are changing production methods and processes, slashing costs significantly, and enabling ultra high quality, security, and delivery compliance.

-Enterprise Output Management Systems, 3rd Edition (2010)
+Market Study: Enterprise Output Management Systems, 3rd Edition

 Madison Advisors’ examination of the enterprise output management systems (EOMS) market in this transitional time of growing demand for multi-channel communications reveals that most products focus heavily on print management.
 Madison Advisors expects a significant round of vendor acquisition and consolidation to alter the EOMS landscape.
 Key findings from the study include:

-Transpromo Workflow Solutions: An Evolving Market (2008)
+TransPromo Workflow Solutions: An Evolving Market Defined

 Rising economic and competitive pressures have forced many enterprises to look at how they can transform the transactional document, such as monthly statements and invoices, into a marketing tool with a high ROI through the addition of highly personalized, promotional data.
 The end result of this transformation is the emergence of TransPromo documents.